Usagi-Nakamura/PQMF/README.md

 > Status

-Now only 6% of m language's grammatical rules have been taken care of.
+Now only 10% of m language's grammatical rules have been taken care of.
+See progress.xlsx

 > Usage